Influence of a mass transfer stability criterion on double white dwarf populations: Implications for observations

 \subsection{{Magnitude-limited sample}}

 In this section, we make a comparison between the simulation results and the observations.
-To judge whether the binary can be detected by the telescope, we first construct the {magnitude-limited sample} in the simulations.
+To judge whether the binary can be detected by the telescope, we first constructed the {magnitude-limited sample} in the simulations.
 The cooling tracks for DWDs are taken from \citet{fontaine2001,lauffer2018,camisassa2019,lizw2019} with pure hydrogen atmospheres\footnote{The transformation of absolute magnitude to visual magnitude is done with the publicly available code \url{https://github.com/ SihaoCheng/WD_models}.}.
-For convenience, the SDSS $g-$band magnitude is adopted, and the limited magnitude for the telescope is set to be 21 mag\footnote{In fact, the limiting magnitude of $g-$band in SDSS is about 23 mag \citep{york2000}.
+For convenience, the SDSS $g-$band magnitude was adopted and the limited magnitude for the telescope is set to be 21 mag\footnote{In fact, the limiting magnitude of $g-$band in SDSS is about 23 mag \citep{york2000}.
 However, since the WD is an intrinsic faint object, the signal-to-noise of the spectroscopic observations is closely related to the observed magnitudes \citep{tremblay2011}. { And DWDs should be bright enough to allow for a precise determination of the orbital parameters.
 Therefore, the limiting magnitude is assumed to be 21 mag in this work.
 In table~\ref{tab:C1}, we see that most of the observed DWD samples are below this limit.}}.
-If any of the DWD has a $g-$band magnitude less than 21 mag, the binary is deemed to be detected.
+If any of the DWD has a $g-$band magnitude less than 21 mag, the binary is deemed to have been detected.

-{We assume that the spatial density distribution of DWD population follows the spatial density distribution of all the stars in the disk, which we model as \citep{binney2008}}
+{We assume that the spatial density distribution of DWD population follows the spatial density distribution of all the stars in the disk, which we model as \citep{binney2008}:}

 where $(R, z)$ is the Galactocentric distance and height in cylindrical coordinates, $\sum_{\rm t}= 970.294M_\odot \rm pc^{-2}$ and $z_{\rm t}=0.3$ kpc are the central surface density and the scale height of the disk {\citep{bland2016}}, respectively.
-The position of the Sun is adopted to be $(R_{\rm sun},z_{\rm sun})$ = (8.5 kpc, 16.5 pc) \citep{freudenreich1998}.
-The extinction is simply adopted to be 1 mag $\rm kpc^{-1}$ \citep{carrasco2014}.
-Finally, we obtain the magnitude-limited sample of DWDs with given location and visual magnitude of the DWDs.
+The position of the Sun is adopted as $(R_{\rm sun},z_{\rm sun})$ = (8.5 kpc, 16.5 pc) \citep{freudenreich1998}.
+The extinction is simply adopted as 1 mag $\rm kpc^{-1}$ \citep{carrasco2014}.
+Finally, we obtained the magnitude-limited sample of DWDs with given location and visual magnitude of the DWDs.